juissi999/cbm/README.md

 Some years ago I saw a documentary related to happiness, anxiety etc.
 In the program psychologists used a program to display multiple faces to participants.
-One of the faces was having a happy emotion and the others were unhappy.
-The task was to find the happy face among unhappy ones.
-This was called Cognitive Vias Modification.
+One of the faces was having a happy emotion and the others were having other emotions.
+The task was to find the face having happy emotion among others.
+This method was called Cognitive Bias Modification.

 These kind of programs were not available so one had to be made.
 Here is a simple website-program performing CBM with JavaScript.